Photography: Basic Camera Skills next offered:

-Weather permitting, we will venture outside for a shoot or two.
-Weekly assignments will reinforce class content and speed your progress.
+Weather permitting, we will venture outside for shoots.
+Weekly assignments, and individual reviews of that work will reinforce class content and speed your progress.

 what we cover—in detail